Saints of the Quirky

 Louise Beavers (1902-1962), actor known for supporting roles in over 150 movies as well as her starring turn in the TV show Beulah.
 Here she is in her most important movie role as pancake entrepreneur Delilah Johnson in the original Imitation of Life (1934):

 Joe Berlinger (b.
-1961) & Bruce Sinofsky (1956-2015), directors of the documentary My Brother’s Keeper and the Paradise Lost series.
+1961) & Bruce Sinofsky (1956-2015), directors of the documentary My Brother’s Keeper and the Paradise Lost series, original HBO productions that set the stage for the giant wave of true crime and social injustice documentaries to come.

 Beulah Bondi (1889-1991) graced the screen with unparalleled sincerity.
 That she played mother to a James Stewart character in four movies serves as her legacy: Vivacious Lady (1938), Of Human Hearts (1938), Mr. Smith Goes to Washington (1939), It’s a Wonderful Life (1946).
 Her most unforgettable role is surely the displaced old mother in Make Way for Tomorrow (1937).
 She is brilliant as very different backwood matriarchs in the best Disney movie no one remembers So Dear to My Heart (1948) and decades later in a recurring role on The Waltons (pictured below in center) that earned her an Emmy.

 Jane Campion (b.
-1954), Australian director of Two Friends (1987), Sweetie (1989), An Angel at My Table (1990), The Piano (1993), Top of the Lake (2013), and more.
+1954), Australian director of Two Friends (1987), Sweetie (1989), An Angel at My Table (1990), The Piano (1993), Power of the Dog (2021), and more.

 Nick and Nora Charles, famously slick characters in Dashiell Hammett’s detective novel The Thin Man (1934) and the comedy-mystery film series starring William Powell and Myrna Loy (1934-1947).
 Classic and classy, iconic down to their dog Asta.